brand positioning template

 • Economic development

-There are other aspects as well, which have not been mentioned above.
+Other aspects have not been mentioned above.
 Social entrepreneurship does not focus on making profits.
 And is sometimes barely profitable.
-Being a social entrepreneur, your priority is to look for a solution to such social dilemmas.
+As a social entrepreneur, your priority is looking for a solution to such social dilemmas.
 Hence, the focus is on social groups.

 The social impact determines the success of the entrepreneur.
 Out of the four types of entrepreneurship, Social entrepreneurship has gained popularity quite recently.

 One of the most successful examples of social entrepreneurship is Grameen Bank, founded by Mohd.
 Yunus.
-They aimed to provide loans for all, unlike most banks, which only helped rich businesses.
-The microloans provided helped many women.
-As they were able to generate income and repay the loans!
+Unlike most banks, they aimed to provide loans for all, which only helped rich businesses.
+The microloans provided helped many women as they could generate income and repay the loans!
 Unlike the social belief at that time, which was that women could not work.

 4. Conclusion